SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

      ylims = (10^-5, 10^0), yticks = 10.0 .^ (-5:1:0), minorticks = 10)
 ```

-We see that it is advisable to use a high order explicit method like `Vern7()` with `isoutofdomain = isnegative` to obtain nonnegative solutions of such a non-stiff problem.
+We see that it is advisable to use a high-order explicit method like `Vern7()` or Rosenbrock methods like `Rodas4P()` with `isoutofdomain = isnegative` to obtain nonnegative solutions of such a non-stiff problem.

 #### Relative maximum error over all time steps